The Department of Conservation campsite at the Mavora Lakes on the South Island is one of the most beautiful places I have ever camped.

 - Location: 30 km north of Mossburn.
 On SH 94 between Mossburn and Te Anau, branch off at Centre Hill or Burwood Station, follow 30 km (!) of gravel road

-- Facilities: picnic tables, water from tap (sourced from stream, untreated), long drop toilets, barbecue, little stream.
+- Facilities: picnic tables, water from the tap (sourced from a stream, untreated), long drop toilets, barbecue, the little stream.

 For more information on Department of Conservation campsites in New Zealand, read my introduction to DOC campsites.